Skip To The Main Content

 Skype for Business 2015 is replacing Lync Server 2013.
 A new client look & feel, Skype connectivity, and new calling features for users.
 But what's Microsoft's goal with the new version?
 Every communications tool you'd need, no matter where you are.

 April 08, 2015

 Corporate Lessons from the Hillary Clinton Email Scandal

 Hillary Clinton used personal email while Secretary of State.
 Exposing her office to theft, spying and legal trouble--risks that can affect your business as well, if anyone in the office uses a personal email account for work purposes.
 Read about these risks, and 7 things you can do to prevent them.

 February 03, 2015

 Custom Web Design vs. Templates

-A frequent question we get is, "Should we use a template for our new site?"
-While website templates are easy to work with, they suffer from serioues issues.
-One being that they make your business look like a thousand others!
-Here in WOOF! we make the case for custom web design.
-We talk about "what you see" - your branding, content and user experience.
+"Should I use a template for our new site?"
+While website templates are easy to work with, they can make your business look like a thousand others.
+In this WOOF! we make the case for custom web design...how "what you see" (branding, content) makes a custom site better than a template.

 November 19, 2014

 How to Manage Your Passwords (and Why You Need To)